A Guide On Preparing For A Marathon

 Make Sure That You Have the Proper Equipment

-You’ve probably been training this whole time in a pair of trainers that you’ve had for a couple of years, and they’ve done the job.
+You’ve probably been training this whole time in a pair of trainers you’ve had for a couple of years, and they’ve done the job.
 However, it’s worth noting that a marathon is an entirely different kettle of fish.
-The chances are that you’re going to be running for quite some time, so it’s important that you get very supportive footwear that’s designed specifically for running.
-You need to make sure that the shoes are comfortable, fit you correctly and that they will work well for the kind of terrain that you’re going to be running on.
+The chances are that you will be running for quite some time, so you must get very supportive footwear designed specifically for running.
+You need to make sure that the shoes are comfortable, fit you correctly and will work well for the kind of terrain that you’re going to be running on.

-In addition to this, you will also want to make sure that you’re wearing the right type of clothing.
-You don’t want to wear all black on a day when you’re running during warm weather, for instance.
-You will want clothing that’s breathable and supportive to ensure that you get the best possible results on the day.
+In addition, you will also want to ensure that you’re wearing the right type of clothing.
+You don’t want to wear all black on a day when you’re running in warm weather, for instance.
+You will want breathable and supportive clothing to ensure that you get the best possible results on the day.

 Oh, and if you’re bringing some music with you for a little bit of extra motivation, you should double-check with the rules whether you are allowed to have headphones.
-This is because not every marathon will allow you to bring headphones with you since it can sometimes be dangerous as you won’t be able to hear the things happening near you.
-If you’re going to wear headphones, it may be worth just putting one headphone in and listening out for things with your other ear.
+This is because not every marathon will allow you to bring headphones with you since it can sometimes be dangerous as you won’t hear the things happening near you.
+If you wear headphones, it may be worth just putting one headphone in and listening out for things with your other ear.

 Bring the Right Fuel

-Marathons can often last for a number of hours in some situations, so you will want to make sure that you have the energy to keep on going.
-You’ll probably be hungry after that mammoth work out, after all!
+Marathons can often last for several hours in some situations, so you will want to ensure that you have the energy to keep going.
+You’ll probably be hungry after that mammoth workout, after all!

-Of course, this doesn’t mean just shoving your face full of potato chips – you need to make sure that you’re eating the right sorts of things to ensure that you recover to the best of your abilities.
-You should eat food around 30 minutes after you’ve been running for a hard session.
-You should also try to eat foods that have a 3 to 1 protein to carbohydrate ratio.
-Things like protein shakes can also be convenient for the days when you are running.
+Of course, this doesn’t mean just shoving your face full of potato chips – you need to make sure that you’re eating the right things to recover to the best of your abilities.
+You should eat food around 30 minutes after running for a hard session.
+You should also try eating foods with a 3 to 1 protein to carbohydrate ratio.
+Things like BSC whey protein powder shakes can also be convenient for the days when you are running.

 If you’re just getting started with marathon running, you should try to start small.
-Sure you could start out by running a whole marathon, but you may find yourself becoming exhausted and it will be that much hardware for you to get to that finish line.
-If you feel that you’re physically and mentally prepared for your marathon then yes, you should try a full marathon.
-If you don’t feel ready, you can start off with a half marathon or a 5k.
-You may just need a little more preparation time before you tackle a massive marathon.
+Sure, you could start running a whole marathon, but you may find yourself becoming exhausted, and it will be too hard for you to get to that finish line.
+If you feel that you’re physically and mentally prepared for your marathon, then yes, you should try a full marathon.
+If you don’t feel ready, you can start with a half marathon or a 5k.
+You may need a little more preparation before tackling a massive marathon.

 Start Preparing Early On

-Running a marathon is no easy feat, so if you want to be successful at it, you should start early.
+Running a marathon is no easy feat, so if you want to succeed, you should start early.
 This will give you plenty of time to prepare for the marathon so that you don’t struggle as much on the day itself.
 You should be trying to prepare at least a year in advance if you can, but the more time you give yourself, the better physical shape you will be in to make the marathon a success.

 Work On Your Running Technique

-So, we’ve already said that you need to be starting early when it comes to training for a marathon.
+So, we’ve already said that you need to start early in training for a marathon.
 But when you’re training, what exactly do you need to do?
 Yes, you need to run, but what do you need to focus on during your training?

 There are a few main things that you need to work on during your running training.
 First, you will need to work on your base mileage.
-You will need to do this over the span of a couple of months if possible, building up the mileage you cover per week to around 50 miles over the span of around 12 to 20 weeks.
+If possible, you will need to do this throughout a couple of months, building up the mileage you cover per week to around 50 miles throughout around 12 to 20 weeks.

 The other thing that you need to focus on is rest and recovery.
 Sure, it’s important to make sure you’re physically training, but it will do you no good if you don’t give your muscles some time to recover after your training.
 This means you need to take some rest days during the week.
 If you are desperate to get moving even on your rest days, you can do something that isn’t so intense; This could include yoga, weight lifting, hiking or walking.
 The main thing is that you shouldn’t make anything very high impact on your days off.